Tigris–Euphrates river system: Water dispute

 The issue of water rights became a point of contention for Iraq, Turkey and Syria beginning in the 1960s when Turkey implemented a public-works project (the GAP project) aimed at harvesting the water from the Tigris and Euphrates rivers through the construction of 22 dams, for irrigation and hydroelectric energy purposes.
 Although the water dispute between Turkey and Syria was more problematic, the GAP project was also perceived as a threat by Iraq.
+In 1983, the Joint Technical Committee (JTC) was established to solve ongoing data controversies between Turkey, Syria, and Iraq but stopped meeting in the early 1990s after only passing two bilateral agreements.
 The tension between Turkey and Iraq about the issue was increased by the effect of Syria and Turkey's participation in the UN embargo against Iraq following the Gulf War.
 However, the issue had never become as significant as the water dispute between Turkey and Syria.

 The 2008 drought in Iraq sparked new negotiations between Iraq and Turkey over trans-boundary river flows.
 Although the drought affected Turkey, Syria and Iran as well, Iraq complained regularly about reduced water flows.
-Iraq particularly complained about the Euphrates River because of the large amount of dams on the river.
-Turkey agreed to increase the flow several times, beyond its means in order to supply Iraq with extra water.
+Iraq particularly complained about the Euphrates River because of the large number of dams on the river.
+Turkey agreed to increase the flow several times, beyond its means in order to supply Iraq with water.
 Iraq has seen significant declines in water storage and crop yields because of the drought.
 To make matters worse, Iraq's water infrastructure has suffered from years of conflict and neglect.

 In 2008, Turkey, Iraq and Syria agreed to restart the Joint Trilateral Committee on water for the three nations for better water resources management.
 Turkey, Iraq and Syria signed a memorandum of understanding on September 3, 2009, in order to strengthen communication within the Tigris–Euphrates Basin and to develop joint water-flow-monitoring stations.
-On September 19, 2009, Turkey formally agreed to increase the flow of the Euphrates River to 450 to 500 m³/s, but only until October 20, 2009.
+On September 19, 2009, Turkey formally agreed to increase the flow of the Euphrates River to 450 to 500 m3/s, but only until October 20, 2009.
 In exchange, Iraq agreed to trade petroleum with Turkey and help curb Kurdish militant activity in their border region.
 One of Turkey's last large GAP dams on the Tigris – the Ilisu Dam – is strongly opposed by Iraq and is the source of political strife.
+The Southeastern Anatolia Project (Turkish acronym: GAP) continues to be a source of tension in the region.
+GAP is a massive hydroelectric project, consisting of 21 dams and 19 hydroelectric facilities.
+In 2020, Iraqi authorities complained that the Ilısu Dam had decreased the Tigris river inflows and caused water shortages in Iraqi plains.